St Heliers: Residential development

-In November 1881 St. Heliers Bay was bought by the St. Heliers and Northcote Land Company.
+In November 1881 St Heliers Bay was bought by the St Heliers and Northcote Land Company.
 The aim of this company was to make the land available for residential development.
-The company realised the area would be more attractive for potential future buyers if St. Heliers’ connections to the Auckland's town centre were improved.
+The company realised the area would be more attractive for potential future buyers if St Heliers’ connections to the Auckland's town centre were improved.
 At that time St Heliers was usually reached by boat, the trip from Auckland taking only 30 minutes, whereas the 13 km land route via Newmarket, Remuera and Meadowbank was usually much more onerous.
 During this period St Heliers was a centre for local farmers and the location of the villas of a few rich business people.
-Despite advertisements in The New Zealand Herald, such as the example below, ultimately land sales were poor and the company's scheme failed:
+Despite advertisements in The New Zealand Herald land sales were poor and the company's scheme failed.

-“To visit St. Heliers Bay, formerly Glen Orchard, is to become impressed with the fact that there is no other bay of equal beauty near Auckland.
-It commands a charming and picturesque view of the North Shore, Rangitoto, Motutapu and Brown’s Island.
-The beach is so attractive that it cannot fail to be resorted to as a fashionable watering-place.
-The soil is partly volcanic and is a warm rich loam which, for orchards and floriculture, leaves little to be desired.
-It will be seen that the land slopes to the north with hills behind as protection from chilly southern winds; therefore the aspect is an especially favourable one for fruit growing and successful gardening.
-We may fairly say that with regular and frequent communication by means of tramway, or steamer to the new wharf, it requires no stretch of the imagination to believe that that beautiful bay will become the Brighton of Auckland“.